Exercise and Coronary Artery Disease

 • The large-scale Women's Health Initiative Observational Study provided exercise and cardiovascular event data on nearly 74,000 postmenopausal women.
 The researchers found that brisk walking was just as effective as "vigorous exercise" in the ability to prevent cardiovascular events in these women.
 They concluded that "brisk walking for 3 or more hours per week could reduce the risk of coronary events in women by 30-40%."
 Further, the benefits of exercise were evident even in women who had a body-mass index (BMI) of 30 or higher (Manson JE, et al. 1999).

-• In the study of Harvard alumni, Paffenbarger and colleagues found that men who walked at least 3 miles per week had a 13% reduction in risk of developing coronary heart disease compared to men who walked less than that (Sesso HD, et al. 2000).
+• In the study of Harvard alumni, Paffenbarger and colleagues found that men who walked at least 3 miles per week had a 13% reduction in risk of developing coronary artery disease compared to men who walked less than that (Sesso HD, et al. 2000).

 • A study of British men with documented coronary artery disease who were followed for 5 years revealed that those who walked for at least 40 min/day had a lower death rate (Wannamethee SG, et al. 2000).

-• In the Harvard study of health care professionals summarized in the table above, it was found that walking was an acceptable activity for lowering risk of coronary heart disease, but ONLY IF it was done for 30 min/day every day, or, if walking was very brisk (Tanasescu M, et al. 2002).
+• In the Harvard study of health care professionals summarized in the table above, it was found that walking was an acceptable activity for lowering risk of coronary disease, but ONLY IF it was done for 30 min/day every day, or, if walking was very brisk (Tanasescu M, et al. 2002).

 The good news is that substantial health benefits occur even if people exercise less than 150 minutes/week.
 Here is a quote from the Harvard/Stanford/Texas researchers (Sattelmair J, et al. 2011):